-When I saw this wooden spool by the trash (that formerly held wire sold by the foot), I knew exactly what I wanted to make with it… The DIY ottoman or footstool is made using an old wooden spool with upholstery fabric, batting, foam and casters.
+When I saw this wooden spool by the trash (that formerly held wire sold by the foot), I knew exactly what I wanted to make with it… The DIY ottoman or footstool is made using a wooden spool with upholstery fabric, batting, foam and casters.
 This easy to make piece requires minimal sewing skills (basically sewing a straight line), an upholstery stapler and a drill…

 - Old wooden spool